 The King Hall Loan Repayment Assistance Program (LRAP) was established in 1990 to assist recent graduates entering public interest/public benefit legal employment with educational loan repayment.

-UC Davis Law's LRAP is a forgivable loan program.
+The UC Davis School of Law LRAP program is provided in the form of a forgivable loan.
 Twice during the calendar year LRAP recipients apply for a forgivable loan that covers a six month loan period--January through June and July through December.
 Recipients use the LRAP proceeds to make regularly scheduled student loan payments to the holders of their education loans.
 At the end of the six month loan period recipients submit documentation which confirms loan payments were made on time and in the amounts previously agreed upon.

 After six full months of eligible employment, the previous LRAP loan is forgiven and a new six month LRAP loan is issued.
 This cycle repeats every six months as long as the recipient remains eligible for LRAP.

 LRAP recipients are required to re-establish eligibility every six months by submitting an LRAP Application.
 Once continued eligibility is established and the prior loan is forgiven a new promissory note will be issued for the next loan disbursement.

 To participate in the program for the January-June eligibility period, graduates should submit their application by November 15.
 To participate in the program for the July-December eligibility period, graduates should submit their application by May 15.

 King Hall graduates from the class of 1990 and beyond are eligible to receive benefits if they borrowed federal and private educational loans for the J.D.
 Program.
 In addition, federal and alternative loans received for undergraduate and other graduate-level study are considered part of the total debt eligible for repayment assistance.
 Regents or private Bar loans are not eligible for repayment assistance.
 Loans must be in repayment status to qualify for LRAP funding.
 Loans in forbearance or deferment are not eligible for LRAP assistance.